ATLAS — Actionable Trajectory and Longitudinal Analysis

 Worked example

-Section titled “Worked example”Input: MIT Supercloud engine findings
+Section titled “Worked example”Input: MIT Supercloud ACE findings (HPCA22 public dataset — ACE engine only)

 1. Audit top 10 job scripts by GPU-hours wasted and enable --gpu-bind=closest in Slurm defaults Engine: ACE + PACE · Expected delta: +0.08 composite Effort: low